anshul0074/Emotion-Detection-in-text/README.md

 Results:

-The final results include the test loss, test accuracy, and the classification report showing precision, recall, and F1-score (>75% for all cases) for each emotion class.
+The final results include the test loss, test accuracy, and the classification report showing precision, recall, and F1-score ( more than 75% for all cases) for each emotion class.